fredrikoller/production-ready-serverless-workshop-kits/02_Building API with API Gateway and Lambda/README.md

           WriteCapacityUnits: 1
 ```

-When you deploy the serverless project next, the DynamoDB table would be provisioned.
+Deploy the serverless project again, and the DynamoDB table would now be provisioned.

 2. Add a file `seed-restaurants.js` to the project root